cosmos/cosmos-sdk/docs/intro/why-app-specific.md

                 v  +-------------------------------+  v
 ```

-## What are the shortcomings of Smart Contracts?
+## What are the shortcomings of Smart Contracts

 Virtual-machine blockchains like Ethereum addressed the demand for more programmability back in 2014.
 At the time, the options available for building decentralised applications were quite limited.
 Most developers would build on top of the complex and limited Bitcoin scripting language, or fork the Bitcoin codebase which was hard to work with and customize.